calcode/calcode.github.io/_posts/2024-07-17-five-adages-product-managers.md

 ---
 layout: post
-title: Five Adages and How to Apply Them as a Product Manager
+title: Five adages and how to apply them as a product manager
 permalink: five-adages-product-manager/
 redirect_from: /five-adages-product-manager
 ---